 A: Please include the following in the booklet for your wedding ceremony:

 "Because this is a sacred occasion, we request that the use of flash photography not be used, except during the processional and recessional.
 Please do not stand in the center aisle at any time during the ceremony.
 Kindly silence your cell phone."

 A: There are a small number of parking spaces in front of the Immaculate Conception Chapel.
 These spaces will be reserved for the bridal party, immediate family, the handicapped, and the elderly.

-No parking is allowed in the circle in front of Kaul Hall, nor on the drices leading from Kaul Hall and the Ravens Athletic Complex to the Immaculate Conception Chapel.
+No parking is allowed in the circle in front of Kaul Hall, nor on the drives leading from Kaul Hall and the Ravens Athletic Complex to the Immaculate Conception Chapel.
 Parking on the grass is now allowed.

 Q: What is Rosemont's policy about fees and refunds?

 A: We request a $1,500 fee to cover the costs of your wedding.
-A non-refundable deposit of $300, applied toward the $1,500 fee, is due with the signed Wedding Agreement in order to confirm the date of your wedding.
+A non-refundable deposit of $300, applied toward the $1,500 fee, is due with the signed Wedding contract in order to confirm the date of your wedding.
 The balance of $1,200 is due six months before the date of the wedding.